Arri Alexa: Alexa XT

-In February 2013, the range was renewed as Alexa XT (XT standing for extended technology).
-This range is upgraded versions of the original Alexa cameras, which are equipped with a so-called XR module, which replaces the SxS module on the cameras, and allows direct raw recording without the need for an external recorder.
-This module records on dedicated SSDs.
-Further improvements are an internal ND filter unit, a 4:3 sensor, an Open Gate sensor mode, and a quieter cooling fan.
-The range accordingly comprises the Alexa, the Alexa XT, the Alexa XT M, the Alexa XT Plus, the Alexa XT Studio, and the Alexa Fiber Remote.
+In February 2013, the range was renewed as the Alexa XT (XT standing for extended technology) series.
+Alexa XT cameras are equipped with the XR module, which replaces the SxS module and allows direct ArriRaw recording without the need for an external recorder.
+Further improvements is an internal tray for ND filters, a 4:3 sensor, open gate sensor mode, and a quieter cooling fan.
+The range accordingly comprises the Alexa, the Alexa XT, the Alexa XT M, the Alexa XT Plus, the Alexa XT Studio and the Alexa Fiber Remote.
 Existing cameras can be upgraded with the XR module for internal raw recording.

 Alexa 65

 On 21 September 2014 at the Cinec convention in Munich, Arri announced the Alexa 65, a 6K 65mm digital cinema camera.
-As with cameras from competitor Panavision, the Alexa 65 camera was available by rental only, provided through the ARRI Rental Group.
+As with cameras from competitor Panavision, the Alexa 65 camera was available by rental only, provided through the Arri Rental Group.
 The Alexa 65 uses the A3X sensor, composed of three vertical ALEV III sensors, which has a maximum recordable resolution of 6560x3100.

-The first production to use the camera was Mission: Impossible – Rogue Nation, which was used to shoot the underwater sequence, and around forty percent of The Revenant.
+The first production to use the camera was Mission: Impossible – Rogue Nation (2015), which was used to shoot the underwater sequence, and around 40% of The Revenant (2015).

-In May 2015, Marvel Studios announced that Avengers: Infinity War and Avengers: Endgame will be shot entirely with the brand new camera, marking the first time a narrative feature film was shot entirely with a customized version of the Alexa 65 camera, Alexa IMAX 3D, as the camera had only been used to film specific scenes in Captain America: Civil War.
+A 3-D custom variant was used to film specific scenes in Captain America: Civil War (2016).
+Avengers: Infinity War (2018) and Avengers: Endgame (2019) were the first narrative feature films shot entirely with the camera.

 Alexa Mini

 On 24 February 2015, Arri announced the Alexa Mini.
-It has the same sensor as the other Alexa cameras.
-It features in-camera recording to CFast 2.0 cards, 200 FPS and 4K UHD in-camera upscaling.
+It has the same sensor as the other Alexa cameras housed in a smaller body.
+It records to CFast 2.0 cards, 200 FPS, 4K UHD in-camera upscaling, and built-in motorized ND filters.

 Alexa SXT

-On 18 March 2015, Arri announced the SXT line of Arri Alexa cameras which will support in-camera upscaling of Apple ProRes to 4K resolution and Rec.
+On 18 March 2015, Arri announced the SXT line of Alexa cameras which replaced the XR module with the SXR module and support in-camera upscaling of Apple ProRes to 4K resolution and Rec.
 2020 color space.
-Arri also announced the SXR module which can upgrade XT, XT Plus, and XT Studio cameras with the SXT features.
+XT, XT Plus and XT Studio cameras can be upgraded with the SXR module.

 Alexa LF

 On 2 February 2018, Arri announced the Alexa LF at the BSC Expo.
-It is a 4K Large Format Camera.
+It is a 4K large-format camera.
 The Alexa LF's A2X sensor is based on two vertical ALEV III sensors, which are stitched together to create a seamless large format image.
 This is the same principle that was used to create the Alexa 65, which uses three Alexa sensors that are arranged vertically.
-The Alexa LF can record in Open Gate in a resolution of 4448 × 3096.
+The Alexa LF can record in open gate in a resolution of 4448 × 3096.